algotrade-research/Statisical-Arbitrage/README.md

 python load_data.py
 ```
 ## Implementation
- I formed combinations by employing clustering techniques, the Johansen cointegration test, and generate signals by using the s-score of the Ornstein-Uhlenbeck process.
+ I formed combinations by employing clustering techniques, the Johansen cointegration test, and generate signals by using the s-score of the Ornstein-Uhlenbeck process. ( More detail in Final_Report)

 - **To backtest and see the result**
 ```